1,000+ Documents Processed

 Frequently Asked Questions

-Does a power of attorney need to be notarised?
+Does a power of attorney need to be notarised before apostille?

-If you're already abroad, you'll need to sign before a Notary Public in that country or at the South African embassy/consulate.
-The document can then be apostilled in the country where it was signed.
+Yes.
+If you're already overseas you can sign before a notary public in that country or at a South African embassy or consulate.
+The document is then apostilled in the country where it was signed, not in South Africa.

 Can you draft the power of attorney for me?